Laxman-SM/cloudExplorer/README.md

 ```
 vncviewer docker_host_ip:1
 ```
-After you login VNC with the default password of 123456, you should see the GUI.
+The defeauly passwod for VNC is 123456.
+You should see the Cloud Explorer GUI after you authenticate.

 # Using the CLI in VNC